 I soon found myself on a mission to infiltrate one of the Middle East’s less noticed Muslim networks—a vast conspiracy of musicians.
 And all across Istanbul I heard the same thing: if I wanted to understand the ney, I had to meet the instrument’s master, Niyazi Sayin—an elusive, elderly artist who was legendary not only for how he played the ney, but also for how he made them.

 When looking at Istanbul from a hilltop, the first thing you notice are hundreds of minarets sticking up like candles from an old man’s birthday cake.
 Their construction spreads across seven centuries.
-The ney resembles those minarets in more ways than one: it too is a tall slender cylinder with a tapered top and ancient origins.
+The ney resembles those minarets in more ways than one: it, too, is a tall, slender cylinder with a tapered top and ancient origins.

-The ney resembles those minarets in more ways than one: it too is a tall slender cylinder with a tapered top and ancient origins.
+The ney resembles those minarets in more ways than one: it, too, is a tall, slender cylinder with a tapered top and ancient origins.
 And like the minarets, in Turkey it serves as a symbol of Islam, but it didn’t start out that way.
 People have played the ney for some 5,000 years—long before Muhammad—making it one of the oldest instruments in continuous use.
 In Iran and in the Arab world, the instrument has no religious connotation.
-In Turkey the ney is used across the cultural spectrum, from Ottoman classical music to religious ceremonies to electronic pop.
-Ever since the 13th century, the Turkish ney has acquired an indelible association with spirituality and Sufi mysticism, and this is overwhelmingly thanks to the poet Rumi – or, as he’s known in Turkey, Mevlana.
+In Turkey, the ney is used across the cultural spectrum, from Ottoman classical music to religious ceremonies to electronic pop.
+Ever since the 13th century, the Turkish ney has acquired an indelible association with spirituality and Sufi mysticism, and this is overwhelmingly thanks to the poet Rumi—or, as he’s known in Turkey, Mevlana.

 I met my first ney maker by chance.
-Wandering through Uskudar one May afternoon, I spotted a tiny storefront jammed full of long yellow reeds – like bamboo but bigger.
-When I peeked inside I found a man with long, white-blonde hair crouched over a worktable, drilling a hole into a reed that would soon become a ney.
+Wandering through Üsküdar one May afternoon, I spotted a tiny storefront jammed full of long, yellow reeds—like bamboo, but bigger.
+When I peeked inside, I found a man with long, white-blonde hair crouched over a worktable, drilling a hole into a reed that would soon become a ney.

 This was Ahmed Sahin, a former imam who’s now best known as a singer and ney player.
-Sahin is like the Prince of the Istanbul ney scene, but only in the sense that he usually dresses entirely in purple.
+Sahin is like the prince of the Istanbul ney scene, but only in the sense that he usually dresses entirely in purple.
 I asked him if he’d explain to me how to make one of these simple flutes.
 “First we should talk about what the ney means,” he said, and he began to recite: